estesp/flightassist/README.md

 and populating it with the required information.

-Alternatively, if your local shell is set up and authenticated to the IBM Bluemix container service, you can use the `make bxdeploy`.
+Alternatively, if your local shell is set up and authenticated to the IBM Bluemix container service, you can use the `make bxdeploy` target.
 You must have the local shell configured with `DOCKER_HOST` for this to use the IBM container service as the target Docker engine.
+See this [documentation on the client configuration](https://console.ng.bluemix.net/docs/containers/container_cli_cfic_install.html) in Bluemix to configure these variables.
+If the `cf ic` tools are already installed and your command line is already set up/logged in you can use `cf ic init` to display the three environment variables you need to export to use your `docker` client targeting the IBM container service.
+To simplify your workflow, you may add these variables to the `.env` file and then the `Makefile` targets interacting with the Bluemix container service will work without any extra configuration.

 #### Microservices